You’re a human tuning fork: You can pick up on how someone feels before they even realize they’re feeling that way.

 Like what you’re reading?
 Get our newsletter just for HSPs.
 One email, every Friday.
 Click here to subscribe!

-7. You build people up — you encourage and inspire people to be their very best.
+7. You build people up — you encourage and inspire them to be their very best.

 To you, so many people are diamonds in the rough who just need a little polishing.
 You see right through all the rough edges and tough exteriors to the good-hearted person inside.